Preprints

 Subjects: Animal Experimentation and Research, Comparative and Evolutionary Physiology, Integrative Biology, Life Sciences

-Respirometry is an important procedure for understanding whole-animal energy and water balance.
-Consequently, the growing number of studies using respirometry over the last decade warrants reliable reporting and data sharing for effective research synthesis and dissemination.
-We provide a checklist guideline on five key areas to facilitate the transparency and reproducibly of respirometry [...]
+Respirometry is an important tool for understanding whole-animal energy and water balance in relation to the environment.
+Consequently, the growing number of studies using respirometry over the last decade warrants reliable reporting and data sharing for effective dissemination and research synthesis.
+We provide a checklist guideline on five key sections to facilitate the transparency, [...]

 Global exposure risk of frogs to increasing environmental dryness